What is a short sale?

 Just ask Adam Melson of Philadelphia.
 Melson had looked at more than two dozen houses before he decided to buy what looked like a great deal: a short sale in a good neighborhood.
 But after spending $40,000 on renovations, he learned his “deal” had hidden costs.

-Melson’s home inspector had said the short sale house was fine -- just a little termite damage in the basement.
-But when Melson tore up the linoleum to repair a soft spot in the kitchen floor, he found the damage went layers deep.
+Melson’s home inspector had said the short-sale house was fine; there was just a little termite damage in the basement.
+But when Melson tore up the linoleum to repair a soft spot in the kitchen floor, he found that the damage went much deeper.

 - Ignoring property problems.

 “The boards supporting the kitchen floor were entirely eaten by termites,” he says.
 “I also learned at this time that the kitchen sink did not drain anywhere.
 It drained openly under the house.”